-- (1) Founder and member of the Supervisory Board. - (2) Member of the Supervisory Board.
+Notes: (1) Founder and member of the Supervisory Board.

-As at 31 March 2022, LHV Group had approximately 24 thousand shareholders.
+As at 31 March 2023, LHV Group had approximately 34,000 shareholders.

 To the knowledge of the Issuer, Mr Rain Lõhmus and Mr Andres Viisemann have not entered into a shareholders' agreement in relation to the shareholdings in LHV Group.
 Mr Rain Lõhmus and Mr Andres Viisemann are entitled to use their rights as shareholders of LHV Group in accordance with applicable law, the Articles of Association and the rules of Nasdaq Tallinn Stock Exchange (where the shares of LHV Group are listed).